Uniqueness for the Nonlocal Liouville Equation in $\mathbb{R}$: Introduction and Main Results

 plays the role of a given external potential.
 In fact, equation \eqref{eq:vCM} and its solutions $v$ naturally arise in the study of \textbf{solitons} for the Calogero-Moser derivative NLS; see below.

 Despite the nonlocality of the Hilbert transform $\Hil$, it turns out that \eqref{eq:vCM} becomes more amenable to the study of uniqueness for solutions $v$ parametrized by its `initial value' $v_0 = v(0)$.
 To this end, we recast \eqref{eq:vCM} once more into a corresponding integral equation stated in \eqref{eq:v_int} below, where $v_0>0$ enters as a parameter.
 As a next essential step towards proving Theorem \ref{thm:main2}, we establish a local uniqueness result around any given solution $v$ of \eqref{eq:vCM} by constructing a locally unique branch parametrized by $v_0$ using the implicit function theorem.
 To achieve this, we show that the invertibility of the relevant linearized (and nonlocal) operator is tantamount to ruling out non-trivial solutions $\psi \in \dot{H}^1_{\mathrm{even}}(\R)$ with $\psi(0)=0$ that satisfy \be (-\Delta)^{1/2} \psi - v^2 \psi = 0 \quad \mbox{in $\R$}. \ee Here the use of a \textbf{monotonicity formula} for the fractional Laplacian $(-\Delta)^{1/2}$ found in \cite{CaSo-05,CaSi-14} (and applied for the spectral analysis related to nonlinear ground states in \cite{FrLeSi-16}) becomes the key ingredient.
 However, in contrast to these works, we develop a different approach which completely avoids the use of the harmonic extension to the upper half-plane $\R^2_+$.
-Instead, we directly work with the singular integral expression for $(-\Delta)^{1/2}$ and we thus obtain expressions which relate to the classical theory of Carleman-Hankel operators on the half-line; see Section \ref{sec:uniqueness} for more details.
-We believe that this novel approach for monotonicity formulas can lead to further general insights into spectral problems involving the fractional Laplacian $(-\Delta)^{s}$ with $s \in (0,1)$ and related uniqueness problems for nonlinear nonlocal elliptic PDEs.
+Instead, we directly work with the singular integral expression for $(-\Delta)^{1/2}$ and we thus obtain expressions which relate to the classical theory of Carleman-Hankel operators on the half-line; see Section \ref{sec:uniqueness} and Appendix \ref{sec:mono} for more details.
+We believe that this novel approach for monotonicity formulas can lead to further general insights into spectral and uniqueness problems involving the fractional Laplacian $(-\Delta)^{s}$ with $s \in (0,1)$ and other suitable pseudo-differential operators (but which may not be seen as a Dirichlet-to-Neumann maps).

 Once the local uniqueness for solutions $v$ of \eqref{eq:vCM} is established, we complete the proof of Theorem \ref{thm:main2} by a-priori bounds allowing us to make a global continuation argument linking to the limit $v_0 \to 0^+$, which finally shows that there exists only one global branch of solutions $v$ parametrized by $v(0)=v_0$.